dioptra-io/planetlab/pages/join.md

 ---
 # Joining Planetlab

-PlanetLab Europe welcomes companies, universities, and research laboratories across Europe and around the world to join the testbed.
+PlanetLab welcomes companies, universities, and research laboratories across Europe and around the world to join the testbed.

 ## Users